Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 Third, by absorbing and diffusing force, overall extension may be reduced.
 A dynamic head support can also be used in combination with a dynamic back and dynamic footrests to absorb and diffuse forces at multiple areas for greater impact.

 What about contra-indicators?
-Some clients respond to any neck extension beyond upright with postural insecurity, a startle response, a Moro response, or other reflexive responses.
+Some clients respond to any neck extension beyond upright with postural insecurity or a startle, Moro, other reflexive responses.
 If the dynamic component allows a large amount of movement, the client may even injure their neck by extending excessively beyond the back of the seating system.
+It is important to ensure that the client does not move into neck hyperextension, as well.

 Check out our next blog to learn how dynamic head support design addresses these clinical issues!